Degree students (including Dutch BA graduates): BA degree (or equivalent) in Archaeology or a relevant discipline.

 - Ability to choose an original theme for a (fictitious) exhibition;

 - Ability to give a motivation for the virtual exhibition;

-- Ability to present a “guided tour” through the virtual exhibition in a 10-minute PowerPoint presentation.
+- Ability to present a “guided tour” through your virtual exhibition in a 10-minute PowerPoint presentation.

 Course schedule details can be found in the MA time schedule.

 - Assignment 1: Written report with evaluation of the museums visited (to be handed in during the exam week after block I);

 - Assignment 2: Virtual exhibition: PowerPoint presentation plus handouts (in the exam week after block II).

 - P. ter Keurs (ed.), Colonial Collections Revisited.
 Leiden: CNWS Publications (2007);

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.